 In February 2019, we announced that our board of directors authorized a \$1.0 billion share repurchase program, which is funded from available working capital.
-In December 2020, August 2021, and August 2022, we announced additional \$700.0 million, \$676.1 million, and \$915.0 million increases to this share repurchase program, bringing the total authorization to \$3.3 billion, with \$750.0 million remaining as of January 31, 2023.
+In December 2020, August 2021, and August 2022, we announced additional \$700.0 million, \$676.1 million, and \$915.0 million increases to this share repurchase program, respectively, bringing the total authorization to \$3.3 billion, with \$750.0 million remaining as of April 30, 2023.
 The expiration date of this repurchase authorization was extended to December 31, 2023, and our repurchase program may be suspended or discontinued at any time.
 Repurchases under our program are to be made at management's discretion on the open market, through privately negotiated transactions, transactions structured through investment banking institutions, block purchase techniques, 10b5-1 trading plans, or a combination of the foregoing.
+During the three months ended April 30, 2023, we did not repurchase any shares pursuant to our share repurchase program.

-(2) Includes shares of restricted common stock delivered by certain employees upon vesting of equity awards to satisfy tax withholding requirements.
-The number of shares delivered by these employees to satisfy tax withholding requirements during the period was not significant.
+Between March 1, 2023 and March 31, 2023 and April 1, 2023 and April 30, 2023, shares of restricted stock were delivered by certain employees upon vesting of equity awards to satisfy tax withholding requirements.
+The average value of shares delivered to satisfy tax withholding requirements during these periods were \$189.12 per share and \$195.32 per share, respectively.
+The number of shares delivered to satisfy tax withholding requirements during these periods was not significant.